anttijuu/CourseDeadlineCounter/README.markdown

 ## What Is This?

-Course Deadlines is a tool that instructors can use to make course deadlines more visible to students, throughout the course implementation.
+Course Deadlines is a tool that instructors can use to make course deadlines more visible to students, keeping everybody aware of the deadlines, throughout the course implementation.
 Students may also use the same app, and add their own deadlines to the app also, for all the courses they are taking.

-⚠️ The app is localized to English and Finnish, the screenshots in this document are in Finnish.
+⚠️ The app is localized to English and Finnish, the screenshots in this document are in English.
+Language is selected automatically based on your Mac's language settings.

 ## What For?

-Many times it happens that deadlines are announced at the introductory lecture of the course.
-Even though the deadlines are also in the materials and/or the course website, it sometimes may happen that when the deadline comes, there are some who are surprised that it "came so soon" and the assignments are not even nearly ready.
+Course deadlines are usually announced at the introductory lecture of the course.
+Even though the deadlines are also in the materials and/or the course website, it sometimes may happen that when the deadline comes, there are some who are surprised that it "came so soon".
+The assignments are not even nearly ready, which causes issues in passing the courses and stressful situations.

-This tool was built for teachers to show, in one small screen, all the relevant course deadlines.
+This tool was built for teachers to show all the relevant course deadlines in one list.
 For example, in opening the weekly lecture, the teacher can share the app screen and remind the students about the upcoming deadlines as well as other later deadlines.

 > Note that the app (currently) does not notify or alert about upcoming deadlines, just displays them.